23rd Infantry Division (Wehrmacht): 26th Panzer Division

 In July 1942, the division was reorganized as the 26th Panzer Division (26.
 Panzer-Division).
 It then served occupation duties in the west until mid-1943, whereupon it transferred to Italy to resist the Allied invasion, fought at Salerno, and remained in Italy for the rest of the war, surrendering to the British near Bologna at the end.

+26th Panzer Division in 1943 consisted of the following units.
+26th Panzer regiment, 9th Panzer Grenadier regiment, 67th Panzer Grenadier regiment, 93rd Panzer Arillery regiment, 26th Motorcycle battalion, 93rd Panzerjaeger battalion, 93rd Panzer Engineer battalion, 93rd Panzer Signals battalion, 304th Army FLAK artillery battalion.